 Start a Drive in your office or community.
 Teen Feed offers basic need items and daily essentials to encourage homeless youth care for themselves.
 A great way to partner with youth moving toward their futures off the streets is with items assisting them to stay healthy, warm and dry.

-Want to make a difference?
+Want to make a difference in the future of a youth?
 Then Teen Feed is looking for you.
-You’re a skilled office talent (administrative or technology), a social media guru, a grant prospector or successful people manager.
-You care about youth.
-You’re a Volunteer Lead with housing-insecure young people.
-You’re a Meal Team Organizer, an Advocate (over 18) or Ally (under 18) once a week or once a month.
-We want you.
+You’re a mentor.
+You’re a Meal Team Organizer, an Advocate (over 18) or Ally (under 18) or a 1-time service team.
+Apply today. firstname.lastname@example.org

 At Whole Foods Roosevelt, your reusable grocery bag will help to provide healthy meals for youth in need!